Larry Heck: Education and career

 Larry Heck was born in Havre, Montana.
 After receiving the Bachelor of Science in electrical engineering at Texas Tech University, he was admitted to graduate school at the Georgia Institute of Technology in 1986.
 Heck received the MSEE in 1989 and the PhD in 1991 under advisor Prof. James H. McClellan.

-From 1992 to 1998, he was a senior research engineer at SRI International initially with the Acoustics and Radar Technology Lab (ARTL) and later with the Speech Technology and Research (STAR) Lab.
-Funded by the US government's NSA and DARPA, Heck led the SRI team that was the first to successfully create large-scale deep neural network (DNN) deep learning technology in the field of speech processing and the first to deploy a major industrial application of deep learning.
+From 1992 to 1998, he was a senior research engineer at SRI International with the Acoustics and Radar Technology Lab (ARTL) and Speech Technology and Research (STAR) Lab, and in 1998 joined Nuance Communications, serving as vice president of R&D.

+Funded by the US government's NSA and DARPA from 1995-1998, Heck led the SRI team that was the first to successfully create large-scale deep neural network (DNN) deep learning technology in the field of speech processing.
 The deep learning technology was used to win the 1998 National Institute of Standards and Technology Speaker Recognition evaluation.

-From 1998 to 2005, he was vice president of R&D at Nuance Communications, where he led the company's efforts in speech recognition, natural language processing, speaker recognition, and speech synthesis technology.
+The approach trained a 5-layer deep neural network, with the first two layers used as a (learned) feature extractor.
+To stabilize the training of the DNN, a weight normalization method was used (later rediscovered in 2010 by Xavier, et.al).
+Heck deployed this DNN in 1999 with Nuance Communications at the Home Shopping Network, representing the first major industrial application of deep learning with over 100K Nuance Verifier voiceprints.

-From 2005 to 2008, he was vice president of search & advertising sciences at Yahoo!, responsible for the company's search and advertising quality.
-In 2008, Heck worked with Yahoo!
-Research to combine the two organizations to form Yahoo!
+From 2005 to 2008, he was vice president of search & advertising quality at Yahoo!.
+In 2008, Heck and Ron Brachman combined search & advertising quality with Yahoo!
+Research to form Yahoo!
 Labs.

 Beginning in 2009, he was the chief scientist of speech products at Microsoft.
 In this role, he established the vision, mission and long-range plan and hired the initial team to create Microsoft’s digital-personal-assistant Cortana.
 Heck was named a Microsoft Distinguished Engineer in 2012 and joined Microsoft Research that same year.

 In 2014, he joined Google as a principal research scientist, where he founded the deep learning-based conversational AI team "Deep Dialogue".
 The team works on advanced research for the Google Assistant.

 In 2017, Heck joined Samsung as SVP and co-head of global AI Research.
 In 2019, he became head of Bixby (virtual assistant) North America and the CEO of Viv Labs, an independent subsidiary of Samsung.
+In that same year, Heck led one of the first large scale deployments of Transformer-Based LLMs as part of the Bixby Categories launch at the 2019 Samsung Developer Conference.

 In 2021, Heck returned to the Georgia Institute of Technology as a Professor.